marcinwiacek/requestor/readme.md

 Allows for concurrent work.

 # Why another app?
-Because many existing were written years ago and are very obsolete and horrible.
-I say it with > 15 years of experience.
+Because many existing apps were written years ago and are obsolete and horrible.
+I say it with > 15 years of testing experience.

 # Ha, ha, license allows for using it for free, I don't need to pay
 Indeed.
 But don't expect all possible support.
 Time is money.